scottwater/scottw.com/site/post/less-twitter.md

 What truly makes Twitter great (at times) is the ease of sharing.
 Anyone can share something at any time without a lot of fuss.
 Unfortunately, every time you log in to Twitter (or open an app) is a chance to get sucked in.
 Enter Twizzle!

-Twizzle is a small application that lives in your menu bar that makes allows you to send tweets (even tweet streams) without the full Twitter experience.
+Twizzle is a small application that lives in your menu bar that enables you to send tweets (even tweet streams) without the full Twitter experience.
 (It also handles DM's, but I rarely use that functionality).

 When it was first released, it cost a wapping \$5 but is now free and open source.